ccallawa/alyvix_doc/test_case_building/designer_strings.rst

 If the text is supposed to come from the screen, the pattern is typically to have two separate test case objects, one which acquires the text from the screen, and another containing the template which inserts it into the GUI object.
-Otherwise, only a single test case is necessary.
+Otherwise, only a single object is necessary.

 To indicate that content in the String field template is not regular text, it must be escaped with a pair of curly braces ``{ ... }``.
 If you want to insert more than one template, each one